Chart Color Schemes

 Employment conditions in Whitfield - Edge Hill demonstrate exceptional strength compared to most Australian markets

-Whitfield - Edge Hill has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 1.9%.
+Whitfield - Edge Hill has an educated workforce with essential services sectors well represented.
+Its unemployment rate as of September 2025 is 2.2%.

 Frequently Asked Questions - Employment